MerlinB/bitcoinobjects.org/src/docs/index.md

 }
 ```

-The state that our Operate OP receives contains the outputs of `<types array object>` and `<description object>` as they come before in our `OP_RETURN`, separated by `|`.
+The state that our Operate OP receives contains the outputs of `<keys array object>` and `<description object>` as they come before in our `OP_RETURN`, separated by `|`.
 In our case, they are just adding their values to the state.
 Our Lua implementation should probably resemble a mapping function that outputs the assembled update object:

 ```json
 {